 The good news from the NIH study is for those younger women who had hysterectomies.
-They took a small dosage of estrogen to help with post menopausal symptoms and they have significantly less calcium build-up in there coronary arteries which, of course, a marker for future heart disease.
+They took a small dosage of estrogen to help with post menopausal symptoms, and they have significantly less calcium build-up in their coronary arteries, which, of course, is a marker for future heart disease.
 The benefits were confined to women under the age of 60.

 Unfortunately, the result of the NIH study is the risk of taking HRT is greater than the benefits.
 The Mayo Clinic states in particular situations that despite the risks, “estrogen is still the gold standard for treating menopausal symptoms.”
 The benefits of short term therapy is treatment of moderate to severe hot flashes or other menopausal symptoms; if you have lost bone mass and don’t tolerate other treatments; or if you stopped having your periods before age 40 or if you lost normal function of your ovaries (premature menopause).
 Women who have premature menopause have a different set of risks than those at 50 or older.
 They include a reduced risk of breast cancer, a higher risk of osteoporosis, and a higher risk of coronary artery disease.
 For these younger women estrogen reduces these risks.

 There are menopausal remedies for treating symptoms without taking HRT.
 It has been shown in several studies that losing weight will help reduce the hot flash symptoms.
 Some botanical products provide relief as they act like estrogen.
 Herbs such as, soy and black cohosh, are two such products.
 Some antidepressants can be helpful to relieve hot flashes.
 People find help with acupuncture and other homeopathic remedies as well.
 Some dietary changes can be beneficial.
 I am not recommending any of these, but I relaying some of the things I found in my research.